 The health-related content includes information about common issues that are important to women.
 References are rarely provided for disease and condition articles or those giving medical advice.
 Other articles are written by patients and are based on their experiences and opinions.
 Overall the website feels more like a lifesyle publication than an authoritative source of medical information.
 Although the quality varies, those interested in women's health may find some value on HealthyWomen.

 Content is developed by healthcare professionals and possibly reviewed by medical experts.
 Diseases and conditions content is written by authors with appropriate credentials, and articles by patients are clearly identified.
 Authors of other articles are usually provided, but without credentials or any other detailing information.
-Posting dates are infrequent and there's no indication of regular reviews.
+Articles now have dates of creation and last update.
+New article are being created and older articles have recent updates.

 Covers diverse areas of women's health, including fertility and pregnancy, gynecological health, mental health, menopause, and overall healthy living